CODE SECURITY

 • Setup isn't exactly plug-and-play; it has a learning curve, especially for new teams.

-• You might see some false positives (though rare), and remediation feedback can be pretty barebones.
+• You might get some false positives (though rare), and remediation feedback can be pretty barebones.

 • Pricing can get steep for smaller orgs, especially with data usage charges stacked on top.